ManikMaity/Learn-ReactJS/broCode-react/README.md

 ## onChange - event handeler
 - This event captures the changes in an Input Field and executes the handler function.
-- In mostly used input, textarea, select, radio
+- Mostly used in input, textarea, select, radio.
-- To use onChange event we have to used useState to make a varibale.
+- To use onChange event, we have to use useState to make a variable.
 ```js
     let [name, setName] = useState("cake");
 ```
-- Then we will make func which set the e.target.value to update the state variable.
+- Then we will make a function which sets the `e.target.value` to update the state variable.
 ```js
     const handleNameChange = (e) => {
         setName(e.target.value);
     }
 ```
-- we will pass this func to onChange attribute of our input element.
+- We will pass this function to the `onChange` attribute of our input element.
 ```js
     <input value={name} onChange={handleNameChange}/>
     <h2>Name: {name}</h2>
 ```

-- Diffrent input elememts have different logic to use onChange with state.
+- Different input elements have different logic to use onChange with state.

 ## Making a color picker- mini project